Sharathasture/freshersbatch-oct16/README.txt

-this is first assigments folder this is second line
+THIS is first assigments folder this is second line